 Responsive Banners for Website Design: Difficulties and Best Practices

-Whether you are a marketer, developer, or a designer, at some point you have run into responsive issues with banner images.
-As a developer who mostly develops on the HubSpot platform, this is the single most common issue that I have to frequently explain to clients.
+Whether you are a marketer, developer, or designer, at some point you’ve most likely run into responsive issues with banner images.
+At SmartBug, our developers work primarily in the HubSpot platform, and this is by far the dev issue we have to explain to clients most frequently.

-A common question asked by clients wanting to update their website is: “What is the proper aspect ratio for banner images on my website?”
-This is a complicated question that depends on many attributes of the banner, such as whether the banner has text overlayed on it, whether there are lifestyle images in the background, and the size of the text on the page.
+A common question asked by clients wanting to update their website is, “What is the proper aspect ratio for banner images on my website?”
+This is a complicated question, and the answer depends on many attributes of the banner, such as whether the banner has text overlayed on it, whether there are lifestyle images in the background, and the size of the text on the page.
 Let’s explore some of these nuances.

 Banner Images with Text Overlay

-For many website or landing pages, having a text overlay on the banner is the most appropriate choice for a handful of reasons.
+For many webpages—especially landing pages—having a text overlay on the banner is the most appropriate choice for a handful of reasons.

-First, using actual text that Google can search and index is a prime way to have an H1 above the fold.
-Text that is part of the banner image won’t have any SEO value and may run into responsive design issues, with the text being cut off at various widths.
+First, using actual text that Google can search and index is a great way to get an H1 above the fold.
+Text that is part of the banner image won’t have any SEO value and may run into responsive design issues with the text being cut off at various widths.

 When choosing images for banners with text overlays, there are three important components to consider:

-- A generic pattern is often the best course you can take when it comes to background banner images.
-Images that are more generic can have their edges cut off on smaller screens without negatively affecting the design aesthetic.
+- A simple pattern is often the best course you can take when it comes to background banner images.
+Images that are relatively generic can have their edges cut off on smaller screens without negatively affecting the design aesthetic.

 - The developer should put a banner overlay between the text and the background image.
 This is often a translucent black or colored layer that allows the text to be readable regardless of what color image is in the background.